UniversalDependencies/docs/_jaa/index.md

 'John saw Mary'
 ```

-In order to say 'John came in and saw Mary', one has the option of choosing which construction si more suitable for the discource context:
+In order to say 'John came in and saw Mary', one has the option of choosing which construction is more suitable for the context of discource:

 ```